There are a lot of mis-named things in this world.

 And there’s no chocolate in white chocolate.
 So…what IS white chocolate?

-In a world where chocolate rules the desert roost, white chocolate is sort of the black sheep – or maybe the white sheep – of the chocolate family.
+In a world where chocolate rules the dessert roost, white chocolate is sort of the black sheep – or maybe the white sheep – of the chocolate family.
 In this blog post, we’ll look at where it comes from and how it’s different than milk or dark chocolate candy.

 Why isn’t white chocolate a chocolate?